SourinDeyUW/beast_thrust3/Binding_energy_prediction/README.md

 The following part is essentital to compile the e3nn codes.
-This ist aken from
+This is taken from

-This tutorial is presented through an interactive Jupyter notebook.
-We invite you to follow along with the code examples through either of the two options below:

 https://github.com/zhantaochen/phonondos_e3nn